ConchobarMacNessa/cv/README.md

 I have a background in design and aspire to become a great developer who can add value to a team by providing design and artworking skills alongside coding.

 The tech for good sector is a real interest of mine.
 I would love to work on projects with a positive social impact, which aim to create a more equal and fair society or a more sustainable environment.

+I have created a cv website which can be found [here](https://rhodespeter.github.io/cv-website/).

 ### Skills